Select a category to see our staff bios.

 In May of 2011, Dr. Egger retired from CSU, moved to Steamboat Springs, Colorado and continues to provide orthopedic consulting and surgical services to western Colorado and Wyoming.

 For fun, Egger hikes, bikes (both pedal and crotch rocket), occasionally abuses wood calling it logging and carpentry, and most recently is actively developing a Yak farm. *Bio originally from Spring Creek Animal Hospital in Wyoming.

-Gandalf (11 year old DLH gray tabby cat)
+Gandalf (our old DLH gray tabby cat)